Gone Fishin' poster

 The inciting incident occurs at 11 minutes when Joe and Gus finally win a fishing trip to the Florida Everglades, making their lifelong dream suddenly possible after years of disappointment..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Joe and Gus depart for Florida, actively choosing to go on their adventure despite all the obstacles and leaving their ordinary world behind for the Everglades., moving from reaction to action.
+This indicates the protagonist's commitment to Joe and Gus depart for Florida, actively choosing to go on their adventure despite all the obstacles and leaving their ordinary world behind for the Everglades., moving from reaction to action.

 The Collapse moment at 71 minutes (76% through) represents the emotional nadir.
-Here, Everything falls apart - Joe and Gus are separated, their friendship seems broken, they're in maximum danger from Dekker and his associates, and their dream trip has become a complete nightmare., indicates the protagonist at their lowest point.
+Here, Everything falls apart - Joe and Gus are separated, their friendship seems broken, they're in maximum danger from Dekker and his associates, and their dream trip has become a complete nightmare., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Joe and Gus reunite and decide to work together to outsmart Dekker, using their friendship and the bumbling chaos that defines them as their unexpected strength., demonstrating the transformation achieved throughout the journey.